kAh00t/Nessus-Powershell-Oneliners/NessusOneLiners.md

 From what I can tell, TCP ports 135,139,445 and WMI-IN are required to be open for a scan to run successfully.

-https://community.tenable.com/s/article/Troubleshooting-Credential-scanning-on-Windows
+Below is a guide that I have generally found useful, the steps from which have been used to build the following powershell commands. https://community.tenable.com/s/article/Troubleshooting-Credential-scanning-on-Windows

 A general indicator that the patch audit ran correctly is the presence of "WMI Available" in the scan logs, and "Credentialed Checks : Yes" in Nessus Scan Information plugin output.